Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

   Select the appropriate country in the drop-down list to apply the correct tax rate to the price.
 All available countries are displayed in the list.

 - *Currency*
   Select the appropriate currency in the drop-down list.
-Only those currencies that are defined as a supported currency in the price attribute configuration are mapped. in All available currencies are displayed in the list.
+Only those currencies that are defined as a supported currency in the PIM price field attribute configuration are mapped. in All available currencies are displayed in the list.

   [comment]: <> (Is that right? what currencies are mapped?)